Arab Republic of Egypt · investor

 Is this a permanent-residence programme?+

-No. Egypt has no permanent-residence status.
+No. Egypt does not grant Western-style indefinite permanent residence.
 The Law 190 of 2019 programme leads directly to Egyptian citizenship rather than to a permanent residence permit, so there is no intermediate permanent-residence step.
 Confirm the current routes and thresholds on the official GAFI citizenship-by-investment page.

 How much do I have to invest?+